roscoe81/enviro-monitor/Config/Config_README.md

 "enable_adafruit_io": Set to true to enable Adafruit IO feeds, otherwise set to false

-"aio_user_name": Sets the Adafruit IO User Name
+"aio_user_name": Sets the Adafruit IO User Name.
+Set to “” if Adafruit Io is not enabled

-"aio_key": Sets the Adafruit IO User Key
+"aio_key": Sets the Adafruit IO User Key.
+Set to “” if Adafruit IO is not enabled

-"aio_feed_window": Sets the Adafruit IO Feed Window (see Adafruit IO Support)
+"aio_feed_window": Sets the Adafruit IO Feed Window (see Adafruit IO Support).
+Set to 0 if Adafruit IO is not enabled

-"aio_feed_sequence": Sets the Adafruit IO Feed Sequence (see Adafruit IO Support)
+"aio_feed_sequence": Sets the Adafruit IO Feed Sequence (see Adafruit IO Support).
+Set to 0 if Adafruit IO is not enabled

-"aio_household_prefix": Sets the Adafruit IO Household Prefix (see Adafruit IO Support)
+"aio_household_prefix": Sets the Adafruit IO Household Prefix (see Adafruit IO Support).
+Set to “” if Adafruit IO is not enabled

-"aio_location_prefix": Sets the Adafruit IO Location Prefix (see Adafruit IO Support)
+"aio_location_prefix": Sets the Adafruit IO Location Prefix (see Adafruit IO Support).
+Set to “” if Adafruit IO is not enabled

-"aio_package": Sets the Adafruit IO Package (see Adafruit IO Support)
+"aio_package": Sets the Adafruit IO Package (see Adafruit IO Support).
+Set to “” if Adafruit IO is not enabled

 "enable_send_data_to_homemanager": Enables sending of mqtt Home Automation Data if set to true, otherwise set to false